Home

 High Impact Action Words

 Besides the sprinkling of various job-related key words throughout your resume, it's also crucial that you make use of action verbs in all of your descriptions.
-Action words need to be specific and provide a clear, concise picture of your accomplishments, skills, and experience.

 Here are some that you can consider.
 You may find others in some of the sample resumes you'll find throughout this site.